ahmetbrl38/Laravel-8.0-ECMS-Projesi/README.md

 ⇒ An Exhaustive Control Panel,

-⇒ Tables used: Blog Posts,Projects,Pages,Sliders,Users,Settings
+⇒ Tables (Modules) used: Blog Posts,Projects,Pages,Sliders,Users,Settings

 ⇒ Useful and Functional CRUD Sytem for each,